stakater/Replicator/docs/design.md

 # Replicator Operator – Design Document

-This document describes the internal architecture, controller logic, and reconciliation strategy of the **Replicator Operator**, which implements the `ManifestSync` Custom Resource for syncing Kubernetes manifests across namespaces and clusters.
+This document describes the internal architecture, controller logic, and reconciliation strategy of the **Replicator Operator**, which implements the `ManifestSync` Custom Resource for syncing Kubernetes manifests (Secrets, ConfigMaps and RBAC) across namespaces and clusters.

 ## 🎯 Goals

-* 🔁 Synchronize Secrets, ConfigMaps, and other Kubernetes resources
+* 🔁 Synchronize Secrets, ConfigMaps, and RBAC
 * 🚀 Support both in-cluster and remote-cluster targets
 * 🧩 Allow patching, pruning, and policy-based resource handling
 * ⏱ Provide real-time and interval-based sync options